Ten Reasons Why One Should Opt for Rehabilitation After Knee Replacement

-Simple constrained exercises like use of traction must be done to rebuild muscle tone and strength.
-This however must be done under constant supervision of a trained physiotherapist.
+Simple constrained exercises like the use of traction must be done to rebuild muscle tone and strength.
+This, however, must be done under constant supervision of a trained physiotherapist.

-After completion of the surgery, the patient must be retrained in the skills to climb stairs, move on ramps, dress themselves or use the toilet.
+After completion of the surgery, the patient must be retrained in the skills to climb stairs, move on-ramps, dress or use the toilet.
 These activities do require therapy and assistance in the beginning before self-sufficiency is achieved.